This set of Basic Electrical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Norton’s Theorem”.

 b) Open circuit current

-c) Both open circuit and short circuit current
+c) Open circuit and short circuit current

 d) Neither open circuit nor short circuit current